BobCochran/mongoimg/README.md

 This tells the script to add the first and second images listed in the file fn_list.txt.
 The arguments '1 2' are the line numbers of the file names you want to upload, excluding the heading.

-node populate_images_demo_mongodb_v1.js uses Node's fs.createReadStream() API and in this version, the script is broken: images do not upload to MongoDB correctly.
+The script `populate_images_demo_mongodb_v1.js` uses Node's fs.createReadStream() API and in this version, the script is broken: images do not upload to MongoDB correctly.
 This is likely due to poor implementation by me.
 If you can offer suggestions for improving it, please feel free to email me.
 Or, go straight ahead and do a pull request with corrected code.

+The script `populate_images_demo_mongodb_v2.js` attempts to use Node Buffer objects instead of String variables to hold the content of the binary stream.
+However, ReadableStream objects which contain binary data still appear to be broken in this script.

+The script `populate_images_demo_mongodb_v3.js` dumps Node Buffers and ReadableStreams in favor of a simple but synchronous readFileSync action.
+The API documentation for readFileSync indicates that if you don't specify any file encoding options, it returns a buffer by default.

-This script tries to find the fn_list.txt file by extracting the user's $HOME environment variable from the environment.
+All the above 3 scripts try to find the fn_list.txt file by extracting the user's $HOME environment variable from the environment.
 It saves this information to a variable named my_user.
 This is done with process.env['HOME'].
 You may need to edit that process.env line to have it extract the correct home directory value.
 Likewise, fs.createReadStream searches for the filename to read to using path information from my_user.